Jammy2211/PyAutoLens/docs/overview/modeling.rst

 To perform the model-fit, we create a ``PhaseImaging`` object and 'run' the phase by passing it the ``Imaging`` dataset and *Mask2D*.

-We also pass it a *non-linear search*, which is the algorithm used to determine the set of ``LightProfile`` and ``MassProfile`` parameters that best-fit our data, that is, that minimize the *residuals* and *chi-squared* values and maximize its *log likelihood*.
+We also pass it a `NonLinearSearch`, which is the algorithm used to determine the set of ``LightProfile`` and ``MassProfile`` parameters that best-fit our data, that is, that minimize the *residuals* and *chi-squared* values and maximize its *log likelihood*.